CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 `sbatch run_cctm_2016_12US2.180pe.5x36.pcluster.csh`

-Or - you may need to update the compute nodes to use ONDEMAND instead of SPOT pricing.
+Or, you may need to update the compute nodes to use ONDEMAND instead of SPOT pricing.

 To do this, exit the cluster, stop the compute nodes, then edit the yaml file to modify SPOT to ONDEMAND.
 See Chapter 3 for the detailed instructions.